What Is a Pathiram? A Simple Guide to Legal Documents, Bonds & Stamp Paper in India

 Examples:

-- Employment bond (e.g., 2-year service period or penalty)
+- Employment bond (e.g., 2-year service clause with a ₹2 lakh penalty)

 - Loan repayment bond

-Key Difference: All bonds are pathirams, but not all pathirams are bonds.
+Key Difference: Every bond is a Pathiram, but not all pathirams are bonds.
+Bonds are more specific in nature.

-Stamp paper is government-issued paper used for executing certain legal documents.
-It ensures the document is officially recognized and carries the appropriate stamp duty (tax).
+Stamp paper is government-issued paper used to write certain legal documents.
+It proves that you’ve paid the stamp duty—a kind of legal tax.

 Example: